Hitler's War: Primary theses

-Irving in his first edition of Hitler's War in 1977 argued that Hitler was against the killings of Jews.
-He claimed that Hitler even ordered a stop to the extermination of Jews in November 1941 (British historian Hugh Trevor-Roper noted that this admission blatantly contradicted Irving's other claim that Hitler was ignorant about the mass killing of Jews).
+Irving in his first edition of Hitler's War in 1977 argues that Hitler was against the mass killing of Jews.
+He claims that Hitler even ordered a stop to the extermination of Jews in November 1941 (the British historian Hugh Trevor-Roper stated that this admission contradicts Irving's other claim that Hitler was ignorant about the mass killing of Jews).
 On 30 November 1941 Heinrich Himmler went to the Wolf's Lair for a private conference with Hitler and during it the fate of some Berlin Jews was mentioned.
 At 1.30 pm Himmler was instructed to tell Reinhard Heydrich that the Jews were not to be liquidated.
-Himmler telephoned SS General Oswald Pohl, the overall chief of the concentration camp system, with the order: "Jews are to stay were they are."
+Himmler telephoned SS General Oswald Pohl, the overall chief of the concentration camp system, with the order: "Jews are to stay where they are."
 Irving argued that "No liquidation" (Keine Liquidierung) was "incontrovertible evidence" that Hitler ordered that no Jews were to be killed.
 However, although the telephone log is genuine, it provides no evidence that Hitler was involved at all, only that Himmler contacted Heydrich and there is no evidence that Hitler and Himmler were in contact before the phone call.
 This is an example of Irving's manipulation of documents since there was no general order to stop the killing of Jews.
-Historian Eberhard Jäckel wrote that Irving "only ever sees and collects what fits his story, and even now he will not let himself be dissuaded from understanding what he wants to by the phrase postponement of the Jewish question’."
+The German historian Eberhard Jäckel wrote that Irving "only ever sees and collects what fits his story, and even now he will not let himself be dissuaded from understanding what he wants to by the phrase postponement of the Jewish question’."

 In a footnote in Hitler's War, Irving first introduced the thesis later popularised in the 1980s by Ernst Nolte that a letter written by Chaim Weizmann to Neville Chamberlain on 3 September 1939, pledging the support of the Jewish Agency to the Allied war effort, constituted a "Jewish declaration of war" against Germany, thus justifying German "internment" of European Jews.
 In 1975, when without Irving's permission the firm Ullstein-Verlag removed the passages claiming Hitler had no knowledge of the Holocaust from the German edition of Hitler's War, Irving sued Ullstein-Verlag.
 Despite his much-vaunted disdain for professional historians (most of whom Irving accused of slandering Hitler), Irving attended a historians' conference in Aschaffenburg in July 1978 to discuss "Hitler Today – Problems and Aspects of Hitler Research".
 Irving spent his time at the conference attacking all of the historians present for alleged sloppy research on Hitler, and promoting Hitler's War as the only good book ever written on the Führer.

 Irving in his 1991 revised edition of Hitler's War removed all mentions of "gas chambers" and the word "Holocaust".
 He defended the revisions by stating, "You won't find the Holocaust mentioned in one line, not even in a footnote, why should [you].
 If something didn't happen, then you don't even dignify it with a footnote."